Garlic Ginger Lemon Drink

 - Add lemon juice and warm water.

-- Stir in cayenne pepper powder, to taste or sensitivity.
+- Stir in cayenne pepper powder to taste.

 Option: All ingredients can be put in a small blender and blend.